April 17, 2015

 Take Combivir according to your health care provider's instructions.

-Always take Combivir in combination with other anti-HIV medicines.
+Always take Combivir in combination with other HIV medicines.
 Take Combivir with or without food.

-If you take too much Combivir, contact your local poison control center (1-800-222-1222) or go to the nearest hospital emergency room right away.
+If you take too much Combivir, contact your health care provider or local poison control center (1-800-222-1222) right away or go to the nearest hospital emergency room.

 For more information on how to take Combivir, see the FDA drug label from DailyMed.
 (DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)

 Combivir can cause serious, life-threatening side effects.
-These include blood disorders, lactic acidosis (a buildup of acid in the blood), liver problems, and muscle disorders.
+These include lactic acidosis (a buildup of lactic acid in the blood), liver problems, muscle weakness (myopathy), and blood disorders such as severe anemia (extremely reduced numbers of red blood cells) or neutropenia (reduced numbers of white blood cells).
 (See the WARNING above.)

 Other possible side effects of Combivir include: